Rafah Border Crossing: 2005: Israel disengages; Egypt-Palestinian border

-Agreement on Movement and Access

-Under the Agreed Principles for Rafah Crossing, part of the Agreement on Movement and Access (AMA) of 15 November 2005, EUBAM was responsible for monitoring the Border Crossing.
-The agreement ensured Israel authority to dispute entrance by any person.

-The Agreed Principles for Rafah stipulate that "Rafah will also be used for export of goods to Egypt".
-A confidential PLO document reveals that in fact Egypt under President Mubarak did not allow exports.
-The Palestinians agreed that all imports of goods are diverted to the Kerem Shalom border crossing, because Israel threatened to exclude Gaza from the customs union out of concern about the implementation of the Paris Protocol.
-On the other hand, the Palestinians agreed because they wanted to limit Israeli interference at Rafah and maximize their sovereignty.
-Diversion via Kerem was meant as a temporary measure but in fact, imports through Rafah were never realized, forcing the Palestinians to develop a smuggling tunnels economy.
-Israel had consistently tried to turn the Kerem Shalom border crossing (which borders Egypt) into a commercial crossing between Gaza and Israel, or as an alternative passenger crossing to Rafah.
-The Palestinians were concerned that Israel would take control over the Gaza-Egypt border or even replace Rafah and objected.
+The AMA principles for Rafah stipulate that "Rafah will also be used for export of goods to Egypt".
+However, a confidential PLO document revealed that Egypt under president Hosni Mubarak did not permit such exports.
+All imports of goods were diverted to the Israeli-controlled Kerem Shalom border crossing, reportedly because Israel threatened to exclude Gaza from the customs union over concerns about the Paris Protocol implementation.
+The Palestinians agreed to the diversion in order to reduce Israeli interference at Rafah and maximize their sovereignty.
+Although intended as a temporary measure, imports through Rafah were never implemented, leading to the rise of a smuggling tunnel economy.

-On 26 November 2005, the crossing was opened for the first time under the European Union's supervision, while the Israeli army kept a video watch from a nearby base and retained control over the movement of all goods and trade in and out of Gaza.
+Israel consistently tried to turn the Kerem Shalom border crossing-adjacent to Egypt-into Gaza's main commercial or even passenger crossing between Gaza and Israel.
+The Palestinian side opposed this, fearing that it would give Israel de facto control over the Gaza-Egypt border or potentially replace Rafah altogether.